KaijuStack/kaiju-template/README.md

 `pnpm migrate`.
 Run migrations.

 `pnpm dev`.
 Run the application.

-Application will be accesible on [http://localhost:5173/](http://localhost:5173/)
+It will be accesible on [http://localhost:5173/](http://localhost:5173/)

-TBD

 ## Documentation